-How to Make Google Search Partners Work for You
+Google Search Partners: Misconceptions & Making It Work

 Review Match Types

-Another common reason that search partners might not perform as well, is because performance might be skewed across match types.
+Another common reason that search partners might not perform as well is because performance might be skewed across match types.

-By downloading the segmented keyword report, you can easily pivot the data to see how each of the match types perform across the networks.
+By downloading the segmented keyword report, you can easily pivot the data to see how each of the match types performs across the networks.

 Often, but not always, search partners tend not to perform as well on broad match keywords.